pmean/build-website/text/07/WhatToMeasure.md

 ---
 *Dear Professor Mean, I am volunteering as a data analyst in a post-marketing surveillance to assess the safety and efficacy of a drug.
-I\'m not sure what to measure and how to measure it.
+I'm not sure what to measure and how to measure it.
 Can you help me figure out what really needs to be done?*

 I do my best thinking on sandy beaches by the ocean.
-I\'m sure you are the same.
+I'm sure you are the same.
 Can you arrange for your company to fly us to South Padre Island to work out this problem together?